AIVICODE/AIVICODE/README.md

 - 🔭 I’m currently working on Java, exploring new features and technologies.

-- 📱  I've keen interest in develop mobile programs.
+- 📱  I've keen interest in develop mobile apps.
 So,I'm learning **Flutter**

 - 💬 Ask me about Flutter, Dart, Firebase, Java, MySQL